-Project name: Sheffield Optimising molecules that restore brain cell batteries (I-1904) Investment to date £1.3m
+Project name: Sheffield Discovering molecules that restore brain cell batteries (I-1904)

+Investment to date £1.3m

+Type: Cure Stage: Developing treatments

-We're partnering with researchers at the University of Sheffield to develop molecules that can boost the function of brain cell batteries.
+We're partnering with researchers at the University of Sheffield to discover molecules that can boost the function of brain cell batteries.
 This research aims to take important steps towards creating a drug that can protect dopamine-producing brain cells and slow down the progression of Parkinson's.

-Over the next 12 months, the team will develop and test the drug-like molecule in cells from people with Parkinson's.
-If this is successful, the molecules will then move forward into further testing in animal models, before moving into clinical trials in people with Parkinson's.
+The team is currently developing drug-like molecules which will be tested in cells from people with Parkinson's.
+If this is successful, the molecules will move forward into further testing in animal models, before moving into clinical trials in people with Parkinson's.